-Bree: We can't let her live here!
+Bree: We can't let her live there!
 There are crack heads and prostitutes.

-Orson: And we'll apologies to them later, right now we need to get her out of our house.
+Orson: And we'll apologize to them later; right now we need to get her out of our house.

 The look on the plumber's face when he gets hit on by a Hollywood Pudgy Teri Hatcher.